m1cr0man/blockstaliga/README.md

-# Blockstaliga - A modpack for returning players
+# Blockstalgia - A Modpack for Returning Players

 Bring back the fun of playing a voxel sandbox without the boringness of knowing how every mod works.